iotaledger/introduction-docs/docs/faq.md

 ## Which libraries are available for Chrysalis?

-At this time, there are a handful of libraries available for Chrysalis which can be found below:
+At this time, there are a handful of libraries available for Chrysalis which are outlined below:

 A low level library called iota.rs which is a client library meant to connect to a IOTA node for core interactions with the Tangle.
 It is written in Rust and there are currently two bindings for Node.js and Python allowing you to use this library from those languages as well.